jupes/general/README.md

 # General
-Repository for Hacker Rank and equivalent coding challenge problems, also includes study based material such as Algorithm implementations
+Repository for Hacker Rank and equivalent coding challenge problems, also includes study based material such as Algorithm implementations and Data Structures

 First Commit - 12/13/2019